arb/celebrate/README.md

 }
 ```

+### `Modes`

+An enum containing all the available validation modes that celebrate can support.

+- `FULL` - ends validation on the first failure.
+Does *not* apply joi transformations if any part of the request is invalid.
+- `PARTIAL` - validates the entire request object and collects all the validation failures in the result.
+Does *not* apply joi transformations if any part of the request is invalid.

 ### `new CelebrateError([message], [opts])`

 Creates a new `CelebrateError` object.

 - `message` - optional `string` message.
 Defaults to `'celebrate request validation failed'`
 - `[opts]` - optional `object` with the following keys
   - `celebrated` - `bool` that, when `true`, adds `Symbol('celebrated'): true` to the result object.
 This indicates this error as originating from `celebrate`.
 You'd likely want to set this to `true` if you want the celebrate error handler to handle errors originating from the `format` function that you call in user-land code.
 Defaults to `false`.

-`CelebrateError`s extend JavaScript build in `Error` objects.
-It does not have any additional public properties.

-#### `celebrateError.include(segment, joiError)

-Instance method that adds a joi error to the details of the current `CelebrateError` object.

-- `segment` - A [`Segment`](#segments) indicating the step where the validation failed.
-- `joiError` - a Joi validation error object
+`CelebrateError` has the following public properties:
+- `details` - a `Map` of all validation failures.
+The `key` is a [`Segments`](#segments) and the value is a joi validation error.
+Adding to `details` is done via `details.set`.
+The `value` must be a joi validation error or an exception will be thrown.

 <details>